dij0s/PETAL/thesis/bachelor_thesis.typ

   caption: "Ordinal evaluation grid for the expert",
 ) <scoring_grid_expert>

-It is important to note that the G-eval and expert scores cannot be compared, each being grounded in a distinct evaluation framework.
+It is important to note that the G-eval and expert scores cannot be interpreted and as directly comparable, each being grounded in a distinct evaluation framework.

 G-eval offers a standardized framework with set evaluation criteria, allowing for a more consistent and reliable benchmarking.
 This enables the comparison of different solutions under identical conditions.

-#highlight("TODO: parler de randomness quand même ??")
-#highlight("TODO: parler potentiel benchmark rag?")
+As G-eval relies on LLMs, scores may showcase some degree of randomness.
+This is mitigated by multiple runs and aggregated scores, offering a stable estimate.

 By presenting both evaluation methods, the objectivity of an automated scoring is complemented by the more practice-oriented expert judgment
 This dual approach treats both methodological rigor and contextual relevance to assess the quality of the solution.

+For consistency, expert scores are also rescaled linearly to the [0, 1] interval.

 With the evaluation frameworks introduced, the next step is to define the test dataset.
 This dataset consists of nine prompts and establishes the basis for assessing the performance of the solution:
 #set table(fill: (x, y) => if calc.odd(y) { rgb("F7F9FA") })
 #figure(
   table(
-    columns: 1,
+    columns: 2,
     align: left,
-    table.header([Prompt]),
+    table.header([No°], [Prompt]),
-    [What is the current energy consumption per energy vector and per consumer type in Sion?], [How is this demand expected to evolve until 2050?], [What energy efficiency measures should be considered to reduce this consumption?], [Can you tell me the amount of CO2 associated to this demand?], [What are potential sources of renewable energy in Sion (GWh/an for each source)?], [How much of this potential is currently exploited?], [How much is expected to be exploited in the future?], [Can you provide me with a map of the electricity grid and potential PV production on roofs and other surfaces?], [Can you provide me with a map of heat/cold demand density and potential sources of heat/cold?], ),
+    [1], [What is the current energy consumption per energy vector and per consumer type in Sion?], [2], [How is this demand expected to evolve until 2050?],

+    [3], [What energy efficiency measures should be considered to reduce this consumption?], [4], [Can you tell me the amount of CO2 associated to this demand?],

+    [5], [What are potential sources of renewable energy in Sion (GWh/an for each source)?], [6], [How much of this potential is currently exploited?],

+    [7], [How much is expected to be exploited in the future?], [8],
+    [Can you provide me with a map of the electricity grid and potential PV production on roofs and other surfaces?],

+    [9], [Can you provide me with a map of heat/cold demand density and potential sources of heat/cold?], ),
   caption: "Test dataset prompts for municipal energy planning in Sion", )